Hi there. I’m Tara Marlow. I am the writer and photographer behind Travel Far Enough.

 Right now, I’m enjoying the down time in Tasmania, to get some work done, reflect on what’s important and plan next steps.
 And, there’s also that virus that has swept the world that put the halt on travel too.
 Sometimes that’s not a bad thing.
 I’ve kind of liked this forced isolation.

 For now, it’s heads down and writing.
+My debut fiction, Camino Wandering, is now available.
+Another fiction is in the works.
 Maybe with a little exploration thrown in, when and where we can.

 If you’d like to follow my writing adventure, you can do so here: